AlvarBer/Persimmon/docs/chapter2.md

 interaction. we don't really care much about having the same number of underlying algorithms because that's not the focus of the project.

-And the final objective is **compilation**, the ability to get the python source code from the visual representation. also improving the interface to have a better flow, such as in unreal blueprints, which provide a very intuitive interface [@shah2014mastering].
+And the final objective is **Compilation**, the ability to get the python source code from the visual representation. also improving the interface to have a better flow, such as in unreal blueprints, which provide a very intuitive interface [@shah2014mastering].